aaronzshey/ee-items-api/README.md

 # Usage
 `node get.js -o "Item Name"`

---
+# To Do:

-RESTful API, automated build process and better formatting coming soon!
+RESTful API, cleaner data ouput, autobuild/update from APK/AAB, and more coming soon!